Non-Aarush/Boba-Anime/README.md

-# Boba-Anime
+# Toppings-Anime
-Website submission for #boba
+Website submission for #toppings

 A little website about how i got into anime and some of my recommendations :D